ibrahimswati/Swati-Corporation-Application/README.md

 # Transaction:

 Transactions consists of transactions added by accountant to be verified by upper staff management.
-All transactions require what bank is used as it automatically stores the balance.
+All transactions require what bank is used as it automatically updates the balance.

 <p float="left">
 <img src="https://github.com/ibrahimswati/SwatiCorporationApp/blob/main/transactions.png" width="200" height="400">